ThalesGroup/security-risk-assessment-tool/README.md

 ## Get started

-The ISRA software-risk-assessment-tool project is a web application created based on the current ISRA risk assessment tool using InfoPath
+The ISRA software-risk-assessment-tool project is an Electron application created based on the current ISRA risk assessment tool using InfoPath

 ### Prerequisites ###